Jeshwanthkumarpayyavula/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Import the needed libraries.
+1.Import the standard libraries.
+2.Upload the dataset and check for any null or duplicated values using .isnull() and.duplicated() function respectively.
+3.Import LabelEncoder and encode the dataset.
-2. Read the Placement_data.csv file.And load the dataset.
+4.Import LogisticRegression from sklearn and apply the model on the dataset.
-3. Check the null values and duplicate values.
+5.Predict the values of array.
-4. train and test the predicted value using logistic regression
-5. calculate confusion_matrix,accuracy,classification_matrix and predict.
+6.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
+Apply new unknown values

 ## Program:
 ```